Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits: Application to random shallow circuits

 \begin{proposition} Starting from a state generated by 2 layers of Haar-random 4-local gates in the architecture shown in Fig.~\ref{fig:2dArch}(b), after measuring sites $B$ in the geometry shown in Fig.~\ref{fig:ABC}, the average post-measurement entanglement between $A$ and $C$ scales as

 for some constant $\kappa > 0$ and $L_x$ exceeding some constant value for local Hilbert space dimension $q \geq 88$. \end{proposition} The proof of this statement is given in Appendix \ref{app:4Local}.
 In brief, we can use Eq.~\eqref{eq:XWDomain} as a starting point, since no assumptions about the POVMs had been made at that point (only that the state obeyed the strict locality condition), and look in more detail at the intra-cell structure of the measurement maps $\Theta_i$.
 We arrive at an analogous mapping to a self-avoiding walk partition function $\mathcal{Z}_{\rm SAW}$, with slightly modified parameters, and so we can use the same rigorous statistical mechanics results as before to get the bound \eqref{eq:Bound4Local}.
-The specific inequalities we have employed to characterise the intra-cell structure of $\Theta_i$ are fairly crude, which is why we end up with a quantitatively conservative restriction on $q$ in the above.
-While we should not expect the actual critical Hilbert space dimension to be close to 88, importantly we can infer the existence of extensive long-ranged post-measurement entanglement in circuits with constant Hilbert space dimension and constant depth, which is a significant improvement over previous bounds which required $q$ to grow with system size.

-As before, the transition of the self-avoiding walk partition function is a bulk property, and thus we expect to see similar kinds of long-ranged MIE for different geometries $A$, $B$, $C$, provided $A$ and $C$ make up a vanishing fraction of the system.
+The specific inequalities we have employed to characterise the intra-cell structure of $\Theta_i$ are fairly crude.
+This is why we obtain a relatively conservative bound on $q$, whereas we would expect the true critical value to be somewhat similar to the numerically observed value for the holographic architecture $q_{\rm crit} \gtrsim 2$ \cite{Levy2021}.
+Even so, the key insight from \cref{thm:4local} is that we can infer the existence of extensive long-ranged post-measurement entanglement in circuits with constant Hilbert space dimension and constant depth, which is a significant improvement over previous bounds which required $q$ to grow with system size.